-Best Peptide Lab Manufacturers 2026: Independent HPLC Results
+Best Peptide Lab Manufacturers 2026: Reviews & HPLC Results

 The peptide research market in mid-2026 looks nothing like it did eighteen months ago.
 Peptide Sciences shut down in March.
 Amino Asylum was raided by the FDA in late 2025.
 Paradigm's principals entered a criminal plea in February.
 Science.bio quietly wound down.
 The four names that anchored a decade of Reddit recommendations are gone — and the researchers who used them are now in market at the same time, asking which of the remaining peptide lab manufacturers actually do what they claim.